Terms of Use for Veem Services

 - any third-party claim relating to goods or services you offer, sell, or purchase using the Services, or to data or content you provide.

-9.2 Limitation of Liability.
+10.2 Limitation of Liability.
 To the maximum extent permitted by law, Veem Parties are not liable for any indirect, punitive, incidental, special, consequential, or exemplary damages, including without limitation lost profits, lost revenue, lost business opportunity, loss of data, or damages arising from hacking, tampering, unauthorized access, system interruptions, delays, transmission failures, software bugs, viruses, or the actions or omissions of third parties.
-Veem’s total cumulative liability to you is limited to the greater of: the total fees actually paid to Veem by you in the three (3) months preceding the event giving rise to the claim; or five hundred dollars ($500), in addition to refunding the affected transfer amount and any Veem fees directly charged on that transaction.
-These limitations apply regardless of the legal theory of liability and even if Veem has been advised of the possibility of such damages.
-However, Veem’s liability for loss or misappropriation of user funds shall not be limited and Veem shall be fully liable for the return of all such affected transaction amounts and related fees.

 Waiver of Jury Trial and Class Actions.
 YOU AND VEEM WAIVE THE RIGHT TO A JURY TRIAL OR TO PARTICIPATE IN A CLASS ACTION.
 Claims must be brought individually.

-- Taxes: You are responsible for determining and remitting applicable taxes.
+- Taxes: You are responsible for determining and remitting all applicable taxes.
 Veem does not calculate, collect, or remit taxes on your behalf.

-10. Notices
+11. Notices

 To Veem: Legal notices must be sent to: Veem Inc. and Veem Payments Inc., Attention: Legal Department, 1160 Battery Street, Suite 100, San Francisco, CA 94111.

-Effective Date: March 11, 2026
+Effective Date: June 25, 2026